telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/telerik-reporting-menu.md

 The "[Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%})" option is always available, while the other options are available __only when__  you are editing a Telerik Report in the Report Designer.

->caution If the report designer is opened, but still only the "[Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%})" is visible, make sure the Report Designer is the active window i.e. it has focus.
+> If the report designer is opened, but still only the "[Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%})" is visible, make sure the Report Designer is the active window i.e. it has focus.

   ![TelerikVSMenu](images/TelerikVSMenu.png)